zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 * Limit most inlining to small, frequently called functions.
 This facilitates debugging and binary upgradability, minimizes potential code bloat, and maximizes the chances of greater program speed
 * Don't declare function templates inline just because they appear in header files

-### Minimize compilation dependencies between files
+### Item 31.
+Minimize compilation dependencies between files

 When you change the private parts / implementation of a class, sometimes you have to recompile the entire project.
 Why?
 Arguably C++ doesn't do a good job splitting interface from implementation.
 Like this